jumashafara/jumashafara/posts/2024/why-python-is-called-so/index.md

 ---
-title: The Origins of Python How a Comedy Show Inspired a Programming Language
+title: How a Comedy Show Inspired a Programming Language
 author: Juma Shafara
 date: "2024-07-25"
 description: Let me tell you the story behind Python’s moniker.